Gotse Delchev, Blagoevgrad Province: Ottoman period

-Bulgarian Renaissance
+Bulgarian national revival

 In the 19th century, along with agriculture, husbandry, and beekeeping, the town of Gotse Delchev developed coppersmithing and goldsmithing crafts, packsaddle manufacturing, homespun, leather, and timber trades.
 Local traders carried goods to sell at fairs in Serres, Drama, Melnik, and Uzundzhovo.
 Since the second half of the 19th century, every year in August the Nevrokop Fair was held, which attracted merchants from the Ottoman Empire, Austria-Hungary, France, and other countries.

 In 1808–1811, the Christian community in the town built a small church dedicated to the Archangels Michael and Gabriel.
 During the years 1833–1841, they built a large church to the Holy Virgin Mary, which is a result of reforms in the Empire.

 The Bulgarian population of Nevrokop stood against the Greek clergy for church independence and early Bulgarian education.
 In 1862, the town had its first Bulgarian school, with the first teacher being Todor Nenov, and in 1867, a school for girls was opened.
 The Greek Orthodox Bishop Agathangel allowed the use of half the urban school for Bulgarian classes, but after protests by Greeks and Vlachs, the Bulgarian school was closed and Nenov expelled.
 Bulgarians in the city threatened communion with the Pope, and the bishop reopened the Bulgarian school.
 In 1865, a community center was opened and in 1870, a female community.
 In 1873, a teachers' community, called "Enlightenment", was formed, which played an important role in the struggles of the Bulgarians.
 The Bulgarian communities in Plovdiv and Pazardzhik had a positive impact on the cultural revival of Nevrokop: they assisted with teachers, teaching materials, books, and money.

 After the Russo-Turkish War in 1877–1878 and the Berlin Congress of 1878, Nevrokop remained within the Ottoman Empire (as did the whole of Macedonia).
 The divided Bulgarian lands became the arena of the process of national unification.
 In May 1878, representatives of the Bulgarian community in Nevrokop signed the "Memorandum of the Bulgarian church and school communities in Macedonia", stating that they wanted to join Macedonia in the newly formed Bulgarian state.